-2024 2023

-\$ '000 \$ '000

-3.5 Contributions

-Monetary contributions

-Monetary 261 337

-Total monetary contributions 261 337

-Non-monetary contributions

-Non-monetary 114 33

-Total non-monetary contributions 114 33

-Total contributions 375 370

-Contributions of non monetary assets were received in relation to the following asset c lasses.
+Contributions of non monetary assets were received in relation to the following asset classes.

 Library Books 4 5

 Artworks 110 28

 Total non-monetary contributions 114 33

-Monetary and non monetary contributions are recognised as income at their fair value contributed asset. when Council obtains co ntrol over the
+Monetary and non monetary contributions are recognised as income at their fair value when Council obtains control over the contributed asset.